drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

     1. Energy allocation

-ZnO nanofluid was prepared by a two-step method within five different concentrations.
-The spectral transmittance has been measured using a V-670 spectrophotometer at wavelength ranges of 300--2500 nm with an interval of 5 nm.
-The sample solutions and the spectral transmittance are presented in Fig. 5 below.
-The nanofluid highly absorbs the short and long wavelength range of radiation.
-These ranges of a wavelength of a photon are out of the PV electrical energy conversion band.
-The high concentration of nanofluid spectral filtering is the high absorbance, and the low concentration is the high transmittance of spectrums.
+The specification transmittance of ZnO nanofluid with five different concentrations was measured using a
+V-670 spectrophotometer for different wavelengths ranging from 300--2500 nm at intervals of 5 nm.
+The sample solutions and the spectral transmittance measurements are presented in Fig. 5 below.
+The nanofluid highly absorbed the short- and long-wavelength radiation.
+Photons at these wavelength ranges are outside the usable PV electrical energy conversion band.
+The high concentration of nanofluid spectral filtering resulted in high absorbance, and the low concentration resulted in high transmittance of the spectra.
-Therefore, there should be an optimum concentration of nanofluid for the intended requirement of thermal and electrical energy.
-It was obtained that the 50 ppm nanofluid solution transmits the spectrum closer to the silicon solar cell band gap.
-So it is preferable to generate optimum amounts of both electrical and thermal energy.
+Therefore, at some point between these two extremes, there lies an optimum concentration of nanofluid for the intended requirement that thermal and electrical energy be generated.
+The results obtained show that the 50 ppm nanofluid solution transmits the spectra that best allow photons to excite electrons across the silicon solar cell band gap.
+So this concentration is preferable to generate optimum amounts of both electrical and thermal energy.

 +----------------------------------+----------------------------------+